Watching gymnasts in the Olympics has always fascinated me.

 The Olympic gymnast has the basic techniques mastered and can do them almost flawlessly without needing to think.

-In budgeting, learn the basics so well that they become habit.
+In budgeting, learn the basics so well that they become a habit.
 These basics include:

 - Knowing where your money is going